 Example Control Plan

-A company that makes fixings for the building industry has developed a new line of screws made from a tougher blend of steel.
+A company that makes fixings for the building industry has developed a new line of screws made from a tougher steel blend.
 Now that it has the products, it needs a control plan to maintain quality control.

 You can download a template for a simple control plan like the one above in an Excel spreadsheet.